mutagen-io/mutagen/doc/ignores.md

 Prefixing a pattern with `!` will cause it to negate previously matching ignores.
 E.g. specifying an ignore list like `["hot*", "!hotel"]` will ignore any content whose name begins with "hot", unless the full content name is "hotel".
-This can be a useful mechanism for overriding default ignores on a per-session basis.
+This can be a useful mechanism for overriding global ignores on a per-session basis.

-## Parent deletion

-Because Mutagen refuses to touch ignored paths, it means that if a parent path of ignored content is deleted, Mutagen will treat the ignored as "unknown" and refuse to remove it.
-This is by design.